AbdeslamAabidi/Abdes/README.md

 Abdes
 =====

-Abdes API is compiling and executing scripts (C#, PHP, Python, ...) from the client side.
+Abdes API is compiling and executing scripts C# from the client side.
 For reason of security and preventing changes of a script on the client side, you need to generate sha256 for your script and add it to JSON file "settings.json."

 ## Versions